mit-quest/sports-analytics/dataset_preparation/README.md

 ### Prepare a dataset for training and testing a player identification model

 Prerequisite artifacts:
-* Skeletal keypoints (in a GCP bucket) we will use to create train and test sets
+* Skeletal keypoints (in a GCP bucket) we will use to create dataset CSVs

 Infrastructure that will be used:
 * A GCP bucket where the extracted keypoints will be accessed from & prepared datasets are written to